Greenhouse gas emissions by Turkey: Path to net zero

+Turkey is aiming for net zero carbon emissions by 2053.
+The World Bank has estimated the cost and benefits, but has suggested government do far more detailed planning.
+The long-term climate change strategy published by the Ministry of Environment, Urbanisation and Climate Change in 2024 does not specifically mention coal, but says that the "infrastructure of existing fossil fuel-based facilities will be reviewed".

+Thinktank Istanbul Policy Center doubts that the target of 643 million tonnes in 2035 is compatible with the 2053 net zero target.
+In 2025 several NGOs criticised the 2035 target as being set without consultation and an increase on 2023 emissions.

 Energy

 Emissions could be reduced considerably by switching from coal to existing gas-fired power stations: as there is enough generating capacity to allow the decommissioning of all coal-fired power stations and still meet peak energy demand, as long as hydropower as well as gas is used to meet peaks in demand.
 By the mid-2020s the gas price is forecast to have fallen considerably, as Turkey's production from the Black Sea will be more than enough to meet national demand.
 However, according to a 2021 study the electricity sector is financially unable to transform itself in response to the CBAM, and "to avoid market failure, the government must step in by designing a general decarbonization program for electricity production in Turkey".
 A solar panel factory began production in 2020; and solar and wind power are the cheapest generating technologies, but are underdeveloped.
-Fossil fuel subsidies risk carbon lock-in, but if they were scrapped wind and solar power could expand faster.
+Fossil fuel subsidies risk carbon lock-in, but if they were scrapped (as suggest by environment minister Şimşek) wind and solar power could expand faster.
 Relying simply on battery storage would be insufficient to decarbonise electricity, as periods of high and low demand last for two to three weeks.
 Ramping down nuclear power in Turkey will be technically possible, at times when solar or wind increases or electricity demand drops, but would be expensive because of high fixed costs and lost sales revenue.
 However, after upgrading, repowering and adding a small amount of pumped-storage hydroelectricity, there are enough hydropower dams in Turkey to provide dispatchable generation to balance variable renewable energy, even allowing for more frequent droughts in Turkey in the future because of climate change.
 Solar farms are being co-located with hydropower to maintain generation in case of drought.
-Geothermal-electric capacity totalled 1.6 GW in 2020 and more is planned, but the lifetime CO2 emissions of some Turkish geothermal power is not yet clear.
+Turkey is in the top ten countries for geothermal energy.
 National and international investments in renewable energy and energy efficiency are being made; for example, the EBRD is supporting the installation of smart meters.
 Along with cement the electricity sector is forecast to be the hardest hit by the CBAM.
-According to thinktank Ember building new wind and solar power is cheaper than running existing coal plants which depend on imported coal.
-But they say that there are obstacles to building utility scale solar plants such as: lack of new capacity for solar power at transformers, a 50-MW cap for any single solar power plant's installed capacity, and large consumers being unable to sign long term power purchase agreements for new solar installations.